karakays/random-hexdump/README.rst

 A hexdump implementation.

-With a bit of difference, there is no input file and instead it generates bytes at random while allowing to embed custom text into it.
+With a slight difference, there is no input file and instead it generates bytes at random while allowing to embed custom text into it.

 The display format starts with the offset in hexadecimal followed by 16 space-separated random hexadecimal bytes that contains your custom text and finally followed by the same sixteen bytes in ASCII representation.